 I’m not into too much of the scary stuff at Halloween around my house.
 But, slightly scary I can definitely have fun with!
 Especially when it’s something I can make myself without spending a fortune on craft supplies.
-When I received a recent Pottery Barn catalog, their cute Halloween houses jumped right off of the page at me.
-I loved it and was inspired to create one of my own!
+When I received a recent Pottery Barn catalog, their cute and spooky Halloween houses jumped right off of the page at me.
+I loved it and was inspired to create a cardboard Halloween house of my own!

 Here’s what I came up with.
-Y’all, this was SO quick and easy to do and I only have about $9 invested in my glitter house.
+Y’all, this was SO quick and SO easy to do and I only have about $9 invested in my slightly scary Halloween glitter house.

-Black spray paint – not pictured
+Spray Adhesive – not pictured

-Spray adhesive – not pictured
+Glue Stick – not pictured

-Glue stick – not pictured
+Black Spray Paint – not pictured

-Directions – I didn’t take in process photos as this thing is so ridiculously easy to do:
+DIRECTIONS – I didn’t take in process photos as this thing is so ridiculously easy to do:

 - Paint the entire exterior of the house with black spray paint.
 One coat should do it.

 - Cut pieces of the orange tissue paper that are large enough to cover the window and door openings of the house.
-Attach the tissue paper to the inside of the house using a glue stick around the edges of each opening.
-Here’s a look at the inside of my house with the tissue paper in place.
+Attach the tissue paper, over each opening, to the inside of the house using a glue stick around the edges of each opening.

 Add the votive candles to the interior, put the house roof in place and you’re done!
 Once I had the house painted and glittered, I think I spent less than 10 minutes finishing it up.